 If you’re unsure at this point, you have some options.
 If this happened at work, contact your helpdesk.
 They should have a procedure for investigating this kind of thing at this point, and someone on staff ought to be competent enough to investigate these types of messages.

 If it’s e-mail from a company, do a Google search for the company’s 800 number and call them.
 Explain that you got a strange e-mail message from them and want to make sure it’s legitimate.
-Expect your call to get transferred once or twice, but someone will be able to determine fairly quickly if the message was genuine.
+Expect your call to get transferred once or twice.
+But someone will be able to determine fairly quickly if the message was genuine.
 Companies are used to inquiries like this.

 Why do people phish?

 Most of the things that criminals used to do in order to hack into a network don’t work anymore.
-Far and away the easiest way to steal money or data these days is to send e-mail to the right person and get them to do something, whether it’s to open an attachment, click on a link, or wire money to China.
+Far and away the easiest way to steal money or data these days is to send e-mail to the right person and get them to do something.
+They might ask you to open an attachment, click on a link, or wire money to China.
 This is why I said last year that workstations are the new firewalls, and why companies spend multiple thousands of dollars every year on security awareness training.
 It’s inadequate, but it works some of the time.

-It works because it preys on people’s natural instincts, whether those instincts are to do their job and not irritate the boss, or to protect themselves–security professionals call this social engineering, but the journalist in me wants to call it manipulation, because people understands words like “manipulation” and “con” so there’s no need to invent new jargon.
+It works because it preys on people’s natural instincts.
+Everyone wants to do their job or at least not irritate the boss.
+An everyone wants to protect themselves.
+Security professionals call this social engineering.
+The journalist in me wants to call it manipulation.
+People understand that word, so there’s no need to invent new jargon.

-It’s easier said than done, but then again, so is being an airplane mechanic.
 Hacking campaigns increasingly involve teams, including skilled writers and graphic designers and not just people who are good at breaking into computer systems.
-That’s why you can’t just assume a message is bad if it’s written in broken English anymore–the fake messages may very well be better-written than the real ones.
+That’s why you can’t just assume a message is bad if it’s written in broken English anymore.
+The fake messages often sound better than the real ones.

-All of the necessary skills can be learned.
+Anyone with enough motivation can learn the necessary skills.
 So that’s why self-defense increasingly has to include some knowledge of computer defense.

 The multi-million dollar idea